PetrKryslUCSD/FinEtoolsAcoustics.jl/README.md

 ## News

+- 06/22/2023: With the exception of the transient examples, examples work.
 - 06/21/2023: Update for FinEtools 7.0.
 - 05/12/2023: Updated for Julia 1.9.0.
 - 04/22/2023: Updated for generic FinEtools.